spinnaker/spinnaker.github.io/setup/quickstart/halyard-gke/index.md

 ### Create a Kubernetes cluster

 Navigate to the [Google Cloud Console's GKE section](https://console.cloud.google.com/kubernetes/list) to create a new Kubernetes cluster (please note the cluster name and zone).
+Make sure to enable legacy authorization (in one of the drop-down menus shown when creating your cluster), or you may see authorization errors when deploying Spinnaker.

 ### Enable APIs